PLA Online Learning

 Free, one-hour events for Facebook users to discuss a specific topic with a guest “expert” and other users.

-PLA offered a great way to participate in and enjoy the PLA Conference, even if you can't be there in person.
-The PLA 2012 Virtual Conference consisted of live programming on Thursday, March 15 and Friday, March 16, including five hour-long programs each day, plus author interviews, poster sessions, and opportunities for networking.
+PLA offered a great way to participate in and enjoy the PLA Conference, even if you couldn’t be there in person.
+The PLA 2014 Virtual Conference consisted of live programming on March 13–14, including five hour-long programs each day, plus author interviews, poster sessions, and opportunities for networking.
+All Virtual Conference registrants have access to archived Virtual Conference programming for one year after the event.

 Turning the Page Online